ulissigroup/vasp-interactive/README.md

 The meaning and behavior of `host`, `port` and `unixsocket` are compatible with the API in [`ase.calculators.socketio`](https://gitlab.com/ase/ase/-/blob/master/ase/calculators/socketio.py).

-There are multiple ways to use the socket interface:
+There are multiple ways to use `VaspInteractive` in driver mode:

 1) Use  `SocketIOCalculator` wrapper on a single machine (i.e. Machine A == Machine B)